 In another research project at Stanford University, students viewing aged versions of themselves in a virtual reality program were motivated to save twice as much for retirement as those not using the program.
 Researcher Hal Hershfield speculates that seeing what you’ll eventually look like helps to create empathy for your future self, making you more committed to taking care of your physical and financial health in the present.

 This is a variation on focusing on the positive, and concentrating on what’s working as you pursue your goals, rather than what’s not.
-Take a look back at situations in the past that were difficult, and examine how you dealt with them successfully.
+Take a look back at situations in the past that were difficult (which bad or unhealthy habits you tried to break, for example) and examine how you dealt with them successfully.
 It’s a great way to find inspiration and energy to propel you forward – and remind yourself that you already have many skills to help you achieve your objectives.

 5. Track Your Progress in a Longevity Journal